 In 2015, I left for private practice to join Physio & Sole Clinic to devote more time towards clinical practice.
 With my extensive training, I am able to incorporate the best diagnostic tools into my assessment to obtain the best information for training and rehabilitation.
 Of all the different areas of the human body, I have a specific interest in the diagnosis and treatment of low back pain and musculoskeletal chronic pain.

 As a keen sportsperson, I regularly participate in running, calisthenics, resistance training and less frequently, high intensity exercise.
 I like to vary my exercise routine to keep it fun and interesting.
 I have done 2 half marathons so far with a best timing of 2hr 10min.
-With a regular exercise plan and goals, I was finally able to achieve my first Gold standards in IPPT at the age of 30.
+With a regular exercise plan and goals, I was finally able to achieve my first Gold standards in IPPT at the age of 30, maintain that for 5 years.
 Health and fitness definitely does not go downhill once you hit 30.

 - Diploma in Physiotherapy – Nanyang Polytechnic 2008